For artists, it’s vital to your business and satisfaction to understand why your art is not selling. — Barney Davey

 — Barney Davey

-Even though you may love making art and have an undeniable talent for it, there are untold reasons why building a business around making and selling your art is not a good choice for you.
+Even though you may love making art and have an undeniable talent for it, there are untold reasons why building a business around making and selling it is not a viable choice for you.
 If you struggle in the art business, it’s unlikely that you will force yourself to commit to doing everything necessary to make the company run smoothly.

-A lack of clarity on what one wants to achieve from one’s art business is the first and most significant reason most artists fail.
-As the Mad Hatter told us, “Any road can take you there if you don’t know where you are going.”
+The first and most significant reason most artists fail is a lack of clarity about what they want to achieve from their art business.
+As the Mad Hatter said, “Any road can take you there if you don’t know where you are going.”

 Humans enjoy fantasizing about positive outcomes.
 For instance, making a lot of money by selling art frequently while receiving praise from supporters, the media, and the intelligentsia sounds exciting.
 But those dreams are often quite unrealistic.

-Many artists either can’t or don’t want to pay the steep price of success.
-The equation changes when your lifestyle and others depend on your consistent production.
-Business success takes the artist away from the carefree days of making the art they want to make when they want to make it.
+Many artists are reluctant to bear the high cost of success.
+When your lifestyle and the lives of others rely on your consistent production, the dynamics shift.
+Business success often takes the artist away from the carefree days of creating art they want to make, when they want to make it.

 The value of “pragmatic ambition.”

 To be happy and enjoy life, have an honest, realistic perspective on what is possible.
 Someone described it as “pragmatic ambition.”
-For example, pragmatic ambition might lead to a job in an art-related field that turns the tables.
+For instance, pursuing pragmatic ambition could potentially lead to a rewarding career in an art-related field.
 That is, rather than attempting in vain to build an art business to support themselves, imagine the artist using the proceeds from their day job to support their art business.

-For instance, being a picture framer might not be as exciting and romantic as being the subject of numerous one-artist shows and openings and attracting attention from the media and art enthusiasts.
-Still, it pays the bills and comes with less stress, and you still enjoy great satisfaction from making art while avoiding the daily grind of a full-time art business.
+For instance, working as a picture framer may not be as exciting or romantic as being featured in numerous solo exhibitions and receiving attention from the media and art enthusiasts.
+However, it provides financial stability, reduces stress, and enables you to derive immense joy from creating art, all while evading the daily challenges of managing a full-time art business.

 When is the joy of creating art enough?